clessn/clessn-blend/Pipelines/Refiners/README.md

     1. Clone or pull the repository `clessn/retl`
     2. In `clessn-blend/pipeline/refiners`, create a new folder with the name `r_name_of_refiner`.
 The prefix `r_` stands for refiner.
     3. Copy the ***content*** of `clessn/retl` into your new folder.
-    6. Delete README.md
+    6. In your new folder, delete the `README.md`
-    7. Modify template_README.md to describe the refiner in non-technical language.
-Rename README.md
+    7. Modify `template_README.md` to describe the refiner in non-technical language.
+Rename it as `README.md`
     9. Open Rprojet in the refiner folder.
     10. Push in CLESSN-blend
 11. Start coding.
 The only files you need to change are the code/code.R and README.md